AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/user-management.md

 Technical users do not have any permissions specific to them - this setting just marks a technical contact within your organization.
 These users may be contacted by our teams for technical questions.

-Admins can add new users to their account by clicking **Account Settings &gt; Create Users** and following the prompts.
+Admins can add new users to their account by clicking **Account Settings > Create Users** and following the prompts.
 After the user is created in MBI, the lucky person you are inviting will receive email instructions on how to complete the account setup process.

-At any time, Admins can view all the users in their account by clicking **Account Settings &gt; Manage Users**.
+At any time, Admins can view all the users in their account by clicking **Account Settings > Manage Users**.
 This page displays the user's permissions and what metrics and dashboards they have access to.